ultrinnan/Aggregate_Discounts/README.md

     php bin/console doctrine:fixtures:load
     ```

-3. run local server to see application in action:
+4. run local server to see application in action:

     ```php bin/console server:start```

-    or visit http://discounts.fedirko.pro to see live demo
+5. API was created as separate module and can be accessed via link *localhost/api*

+6. Initial data - 9 discounts.
+Database can be renewed by clicking the button in menu.
+When requesting data from API first time, additional cookie will be stored for 5 minutes.
+If this cookie present - second call to API will be from second file.

-4.  provide detailed feedback :)
+7. Please provide feedback :)